crisDB4/url_shortener/README.md

 # url_shortener
-URL Shortener using GoTiny API
+URL Shortener using GoTiny API.
+It was made using promises to the POST to the API